AgTech Innovators season 3

 Justin Ahmed:

-It’s been such a great journey over the last three years getting to familiarise myself with the Australian, and more specifically the Victorian ecosystem, and I’ve been really impressed in a lot of ways in what Victoria provides.
+It’s been such a great journey over the last 3 years getting to familiarise myself with the Australian, and more specifically the Victorian ecosystem, and I’ve been really impressed in a lot of ways in what Victoria provides.
 So I'll just call out 3.

 The first is the ecosystem.
 There’s such a budding AgTech ecosystem landscape here in Victoria.
 So many public support programs.
 I know there’s been a suite of funding for pre-accelerators supporting the growth of over 400 new startups.
 They really have their hands full.
 And there’s such a depth of support from institutions that are really active in this space.
 So I think it’s important that startups take full advantage of that ecosystem and its support.